flower-platform/flower-platform-4/org.flowerplatform.team.git/readme.md

 # Project Description

-"Abstract" Equinox plugin.
+Equinox plugin.

-Git project that holds mainly the API to access and manipulate git.
+Project that holds mainly the API to access and manipulate Git.